SmartTokenLabs/tokenscript-engine/multiplatform/README.md

 # Tokenscript Engine

+## Note: The multiplatorm library is a work in progress and is not completed.
+Please contact us if you are interested in contributing.

 The TokenScript engine is a Kotlin multiplatform library that can be used to integrate TokenScript functionality into user-agents, including Wallets and DApps.

 The goal of the library is to support JavaScript, Android and iOS targets to enable TokenScript evolution without code duplication and minimal changes to the user-agents.